kylebakerio/a-super-sky/README.md

 # compatibility

 ## System Resources
-runs easily in oculus quest 2's native browser. pretty sure it'll run in google cardboard, need to test further.
+- runs easily in oculus quest 2's native browser. pretty sure it'll run in google cardboard, need to test further.
+- to reduce resource demands, reduce `starCount` and add `throttle`.

 ## A-Frame version
 doesn't seem to be working with A-Frame 1.2.0 because of THREE changes to THREE.geometry being removed.